kovidgoyal/kitty/docs/graphics-protocol.rst

 placed in the same location with different z-index values will be blended if they are semi-transparent.
 You can specify z-index values using the ``z`` key.
 Negative z-index values mean that the images will be drawn under the text.
 This allows rendering of text on top of images.
+Negative z-index values below INT32_MIN/2 will be drawn under the background.

 Deleting images
 ---------------------